♫ Listening to: American Kids by Poppy ♫

 Vegan Unicorn Pumpkin Pie Filling Ingredients

-- 2 cups vegan sugar
+- 2 cups organic or vegan sugar*

 - 3 cans pumpkin